remiroazocar/remiroazocar.github.io/about.md

 ### Research

 <p align="justify">My research is on the interface between statistics and health economics and outcomes research.
 I am working on an assortment of methodological and applied problems ranging over survival analysis, indirect treatment comparison, multi-state modelling and Bayesian data analysis.
-I am also active as a consultant to the pharmaceutical industry on statistical issues.</p>
+I am also active as a consultant to the pharmaceutical industry on statistical issues arising in health technology appraisal and evidence based medicine.</p>

 ### Teaching